How much does the average person have in savings UK? (What you need to know)

 If you don’t have any sort of plan, short, medium or long term ideas, you can get trapped into living for today and only seeing one paycheque ahead of you.
 This leads to short term thinking and no planning for a brighter financial future.

 A financial plan even a very basic one can set out your actions into clear milestones, what to do when and how in order to reach your goals.
-Breaking goals down can make them seem more manageable and help you see how to and if you are making progress towards them.
+Breaking goals down can make them seem more manageable and help you see how and if you are progressing towards them.

 Start with a pen and paper.